Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 - Tarantulas.
 Not all tarantula species are suitable for beginners—the best species for the novice include the Mexican red knee, Chilean rose, and curly hair tarantulas.
 These are not aggressive, have living requirements that are easier to accommodate, and have simple diets (supplemented insects.)
 Small aquariums around 3–5 gallons work well for these species.
 These pets are also wonderful for scaring conventional people.

 - Scorpions.
-These may appear intimidating, but the emperor scorpion is a non-aggressive species that can be held and enjoyed, unlike other scorpians.
-They should be housed in a 10 gallon aquarium that is heated properly.
+These may appear intimidating, but the emperor scorpion is a non-aggressive species that can be held and enjoyed, unlike other scorpions.
+They should be housed in a 10-gallon aquarium that is heated properly.
 They feed on supplemented insects.